DHHS→ MeCDC→ Environmental and Community Health→ Health Inspection Program→ Business Answers→ Lodging

 How do I apply for a Department of Health and Human Services license?

 You may download an applicationor call the Health Inspection Program's main line at 207-287-5671 for a hard copy.The application requires you to provide information about the business owner and the proposal.
-You must provide a copy of a water test if you use a well as a water supply, and a copy of your septic system's design if you are not on a public sewer; and provisions for food preparation and storage, a menu, and floor plan.
+You must provide a copy of a water test if you use a well as a water supply: Appendix C in the application for the Onsite Wastewater Disposal System and a copy of your septic system's design if you are not on a public sewer; and provisions for food preparation and storage, a menu, and floor plan if serving food.

 How much does a license to operate a hotel, motel, bed & breakfast, or other lodging place cost?